syncfusion-content/flutter-docs/Flutter/radial-gauge/ranges.md

 ---
 layout: post
-title: Syncfusion Flutter Gauge Range
+title: Ranges in Flutter Radial Gauge widget | Syncfusion
-description: This article describes how to add and customizes the appearence of ranges of radial gauge control in flutter platform
+description: Learn here all about adding and customizing Ranges of Syncfusion Flutter Radial Gauge (SfRadialGauge) widget and more.
 platform: flutter
 control: SfRadialGauge
 documentation: ug
 ---

-# Gauge range customization
+# Ranges in Fluter Radial Gauge (SfRadialGauge)

 Gauge range is a visual element that helps to quickly visualize where a value falls on the axis.
 The text can be easily annotated in range to improve the readability.